javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

     alert( y - x ); // 2, binary minus subtracts values
     ```

-    Formally, we're talking about two different operators here: the unary negation (single operand: reverses the sign) and the binary subtraction (two operands: subtracts).
+    Strictly speaking, we've considered two different operators that share the same symbol: the former, known as the negation operator, is a unary operator; the later, known as the substraction operator, is a binary operator.

 ## String concatenation, binary +